Tree of Heaven Control Project

 TREATMENT

 Getting rid of Tree of Heaven isn’t always easy.
 Young seedlings can be pulled out before they’ve developed a long, strong taproot.
 Dispose in the landfill or by burning, but not composting at home.
 Cut stems can grow roots if left on moist ground.
 Larger infestations will take persistence and/or herbicides to remove.
 Do not just cut or mow Tree of Heaven: it will prolifically sucker, and you’ll end up with a hydra-headed nuisance.
 Some roots can extend as far as 50 feet underground before sprouting upwards again.
 Since cutting the tree and then treating the cut stump with herbicide can simply encourage more root suckering, specific herbicides and application methods should be carefully observed in mid-late summer.
-Always follow pesticide labels and read specific guidance; for more detailed treatment methods consult this link: https://columbiagorgecwma.org/weed-listing/best-management-practices/tree-of-heaven/ and see this valuable video from Penn State University on control methods.
+Always follow pesticide labels and read specific guidance; for more detailed treatment methods consult this link: https://columbiagorgecwma.org/weed-listing/best-management-practices/tree-of-heaven/ and see these valuable videos below from Penn State University and Jeff Kessenich, a certified herbicide applicator from the City of Vancouver.
+These videos below highlight Tree of Heaven control methods:

 Additional References and Resources: